Bob Dole, war hero, longtime U.S. senator, presidential candidate, dies at 98 | Politics

 Dole, who described himself as "a Trumper" in support of the former president, in July voiced impatience with Trump's ongoing allegation that the 2020 election had been stolen from him because of massive voter fraud -- a claim that has been rejected by several court challenges and Trump's own Justice Department.
 "He lost the election, and I regret that he did," Dole told USA Today's Susan Page.
 "I'm sort of Trumped out," he added.

 "When I think of the greatest generation, I think of Senator Bob Dole -- a man who dedicated his life to serving our country.
 Rest In Peace, my friend," Senator Mitt Romney, a former Republican presidential candidate, wrote on Twitter.
-U.S. House of Representatives Speaker Nancy Pelosi ordered the flags at the U.S. Capitol to be flown at half-staff in tribute to Dole, her deputy chief of staff, Drew Hammill, said on Twitter.
+American flags were ordered to fly at half-staff at the White House, the U.S. Capitol and other federal buildings.

 1996 ELECTION "To those who believe that I am too combative, I say if I am combative, it is for love of country," Dole said in his speech accepting his party's 1996 presidential nomination. "...
 And to those who believe that I live and breathe compromise, I say that in politics honorable compromise is no sin.
 It is what protects us from absolutism and intolerance."